GitGab19/bitcoin-mining-custom-RMM/miner-RMM/README.md

   This is the service which is in charge of retrieving data about Hashrate from the miner.
   The operation is managed from the relative script called ["miner_stats.py"](python_backend/miner_stats.py).

-  - in case of modifications about influxdb admin_token, IP address of Rasperry, etc
+  - in case of modifications about influxdb admin_token, buckets names or organization name:
     - you need to modify the relative lines into the above linked script
+  - this script will be automatically executes every minute, as you can see in the [cron](../miner-RMM/python_backend/mycron) file
+    - >**Warning**<br>
+      > You have to set the STATIC IP ADDRESS of **your miner** in this cron file, substituting it with the current 192.168.1.192!

 <br>
 In case you have doubts or any problems about the RMM system, feel free to open issue or DM me!